ljdyer/advent-of-code-2021/readme.md

 - Up until 25th December 2021, I completed the puzzles using my own knowledge without any external help, with a couple of minor exceptions noted underneath the table below.
 - I got **33 gold stars**, all earned on the same day that the puzzle was released.
-- If the time says ??:??:??, it just means I stopped timing myself for that part.
+- Times for solutions before 25th December 2021 are shown in light text in the format [actual time/official time (rank)].
+If the time says ??:??:??, it just means I stopped timing myself for that part.

+## Finishing the problems

+- From 25th December 2021, I began completing the problems I had not been able to solve on my own by referring to other people's tutorials and solutions.
+- Solutions after 25th December 2021 are included in bold text in the format [date solved (rank)].

 ## Points to note